osygroup/Banque_Misr_DevOps_Engineer_Exercise/README.md

 # Banque_Misr_DevOps_Engineer_Exercise
-Submission for Banque Misr DevOps Engineer Exercise

 In this project, a voting app "Cats Vs Dogs" application is deployed to an Azure Kubernetes Service cluster.
 Existing development tools such as Docker Compose are used to locally build and test the application.

 This project takes into consideration the following conditions:

 - The infrastructure (running containers) and required services provisioning as well as application deployment must be automated and can be triggered with a click on a button or a command.
 - Password for database must be encrypted.